dorktype/LICE/README.md

 Linux or FreeBSD system.

 ### What does LICE stand for?
-This was a topic of serious debate amoungst myself and peers.
+This was a topic of serious debate amongst myself and peers.
 Some of the ideas were:

 -   Lamest Implementing C Enviroment